 Elevation: 8,225 ft

-Gully Route.
-(Class 3).
-This route is 100 feet south of the Das Buch.
+This route, the non technical route to the top, is located 100 feet south of the Das Buch route.
 The gully cuts up to the summit ridge with about 100 feet of steep scrambling.
 From the top of the gully, follow the ridge north over moderate blocks to the summit.